 Dawn of War - Review

-Originally published January, 2016.
+Originally published January 2016

 Dawn of War is the game to which I attribute my initial interest in the Warhammer 40,000 universe.
 I first played a small bit of DoW when the game came out over a decade ago, but never got around to finishing it.
-I had read the occasional book, comic, or web article about the franchise, and I had played a few games related to the universe, but I still never got the same itch some of my friends seemed to get in regards to the desire to become immersed in the lore.
+I had read the occasional book, comic, or web article about the franchise, and I had played a few games related to the universe, but I still never got the same itch some of my friends seemed to get in regard to the desire to become immersed in the lore.
 That is, until I recently played the original Dawn of War to completion, along with 2 out of the 3 expansion packs.
 Since then, I've become hooked on everything Warhammer 40K and can't get enough.
-Is it a testament to the quality of the game, or simply a coincidental accumulation of interest that has led be down the rabbit hole?
+Is it a testament to the quality of the game, or simply a coincidental accumulation of interest that has led me down the rabbit hole?

 It's probably a mixture of both, but if there's anything that leads me to believe that Dawn of War is a good game, it's the fact that it also reinvigorated my interest in strategy games, which had been slightly waning as of late.
 So impassioned was I that I immediately jumped into the Winter Assault expansion pack after completing the single-player campaign of Dawn of War.
 Once that was done, I then jumped into Dark Crusade and played through the Space Marine campaign there.
 Since the game's mechanics at their core are the same throughout the expansions, their reviews will be shorter, but there are too many changes among them to just lump them into a single review.
 Today, we'll just focus on the original game's single-player experience.